-We accept video, audio and slideshows created by Princeton students, faculty members or staff members that depict academic or campus life.
+We welcome submissions for video, audio and slideshows created by Princeton students, faculty members or staff members that depict academic or campus life.
 Submitted media will be considered for presentation on princeton.edu, in news stories, the University's YouTube channel and on other websites.
 Content creators: Please follow the guidelines and procedures that follow.

-Contact Ushma Patel, multimedia and projects editor, as early as possible about a planned video submission, with an expected delivery date and the date of any related events, so that we can include your project in our editorial calendar.
+Contact Danielle Alio, multimedia supervisor, as early as possible about a planned video submission, with an expected delivery date and the date of any related events, so that we can include your project in our editorial calendar.
 Please include a brief written summary (one to three sentences) of your video that can be displayed as a summary alongside the video.

 Your video should be informative and not promotional in tone.
 We are seeking videos with content that can be understood by and appeals to a broad general audience.
 We will not accept works containing profanity or content that violates University policies found in Rights, Rules, Responsibilities.
 Additionally, as a nonprofit institution, we require that videos appearing on University websites not include commercial logos, messages or URLs directing viewers to external businesses.

 When using text to show the name and title of an individual, include proper names rather than abbreviations.

 Videos that are approximately three minutes or less in length tend to be viewed more completely than longer videos.